 - Increase availability and access to quality physical and behavioral healthcare for uninsured and underinsured populations,

 - Advance public health and prevention approaches to public health challenges, and

 We value programs that give significant consideration to racial and other social disparities in health access and health outcomes.
 We support programs that attempt to address these disparities.

 We will also support organizations that engage in advocacy efforts related to RFI health priorities (by invitation only).

-Rockwell Fund will provide grants to organizations providing supportive housing, defined as affordable housing coupled with on-site client support such as intensive case management and wraparound services.
+Rockwell Fund will provide grants to organizations providing affordable housing and supportive housing in the Houston region.

 We will also support organizations that engage in advocacy efforts related to RFI housing priorities (by invitation only).